Japanese car culture never ceases to amaze us; the variety, creativity, and craziness — all of it.

 It’s always interesting to see JDM and USDM cultures blend.
 Stay tuned for our guide on how low rider culture has gained popularity in Japan!

-Would you daily drive a Dajiban?
+Would a Dajiban make a fun daily driver for car enthusiasts?
 Let us know by leaving a comment below!

 If you enjoyed reading this post, do share it on Facebook, Reddit, or your favorite online communities.
 We appreciate your support!